pocketgems/dynamodb/README.md

 inconsistent reads can resolve within 10ms as opposed to the consistent counterpart which will likely take 40-50ms.

+#### DAX query cache
+DAX stores the results from `Query` and `Scan` requests in its query cache.
+These result sets are saved based on their parameter values and are subject to the Time to Live (TTL) setting (5 minutes by default) and the least recently used (LRU) algorithm for the cache.
+Updates to the underlying DynamoDB table do not invalidate the results stored in the query cache.
+Disabling the `inconsistentRead` option for reads from the Model, LocalSecondaryIndex, or enabling the `bypassCache` option for reads from the GlobalSecondaryIndex can bypass the query cache to retrieve more recent results.

 ### Blind Writes
 Blind updates write a row to the DB without reading it first.
 This is useful